Do you want to get jobs in South Korea in 2025 but don’t know how?

 Some jobs ask for Korean language ability, but many others do not.

-If you are teaching English, you do not need to know Korean.
-Students are there to learn the language.
-So, institutions encourage them to converse in English with native teachers.
+If you teach English, you do not need to know Korean.
+Students are there to learn the language, so institutions encourage them to converse in English with native teachers.

 Although you don’t need to be fluent in Korean, beginner learning will benefit you.